 I teach MBA and Master of Finance classes at Peking University and CEIBS in China.
+And Sasin Business School in Thailand.
 The below courses are full semester courses.

 I have also taught these as shorter 4-5 day courses at universities around the world (Poland, Italy, Thailand, Brazil, etc.).
 And I do executive education at companies and corporate seminars.